KaterinaLupacheva/ramonak.io/content/posts/2021-07-21--React-Native-Internationalization.md

 And that's it!
 We have added internationalization to the React Native app!

-The full source code available in [this repo](https://github.com/KaterinaLupacheva/tutorials/tree/master/react-native-i18n).
+The full source code is available in [this repo](https://github.com/KaterinaLupacheva/tutorials/tree/master/react-native-i18n).